zebehn/kombu-video-streaming/README.md

     git clone https://github.com/zebehn/kombu-video-streaming.git
     cd kombu-video-streaming
     ```
-2. Run the video stream producer.
-You will see the webcam lights on if successful.
+2. Run the video stream consumer.
+As there is no message published yet, it just hangs around.
     ```
-    python video_producer.py
+    python video_consumer.py
     ```
-3. Run the video stream consumer.
-You will see a window pops up and shows a video stream captured by your webcam if successful.
+3. Run the video stream producer.
+You will see the webcam lights on, a window pops up and shows a video stream captured by your webcam if successful.
     ```
-    python video_consumer.py
+    python video_producer.py
     ```

 ## Speeding Up Message Delivery